JoaquimXG/CM4025-Enterprise-Web/README.md

 but I can evidence that these sections of these projects were implemented by me.

 ## TODO

+1. Relations
-2. Create other user API endpoints
+2. Finally..., endpoints for the standard API

+### Maybe TODO (probably not for this proectqj)

-   - Password reset
+1. Password reset/recovery
-   - /user/me?
-   - Any others??
+2. MFA
-3. Relations
+3. Complex permissions
-4. View based permissions
-  - E.g., for /user/:id/ endpoints, this should probably be for `admins` only, if there are any
-  - I don't need roles or anything complex, just standard CRUD permissions for each model
-    - view
-    - create
-    - update
+  - The outline for this is done, see IsAdmin and IsAuthenticated implementations
+  - Further work can be done on more complex permissions but they are likley not required here.
-    - delete
+    - read, write, update, delete permissions

-5. Relative imports???
+4. Relative imports???
-6. CSRFTOKEN???
+5. CSRFTOKEN???
 Should ask whether they are likely to care about this in class

-## DONE
+### DONE
 1. Create consistent interface for standar CRUD endpoints
    - I want a similar system to how Django DRF handles standard CRUD with ViewSets supported by Serializers
 2. Create User model with sequelize and integrate with passportjs